nigelhorne/cmilter/README.md

 e-mails.

 Before installing:
-    modify the blacklist hash table
+    modify the blacklist hash table in the source code apt-get install libgeoip-dev
-    apt-get install libgeoip-dev
+    choose your caching algorithm (look for $cache = in the source code) Install CHI, Net::Whois::IANA, Net::Whois::IP, Data::Validate::IP, Geo::IP
-    choose your caching algorithm (look for $cache = in this code) Install CPAN Geo::IP
+        and Sendmail::PMilter from CPAN

 To install, simply put this script into /usr/local/etc/clmilter

-If you are usin systemd, copy and paste this content into /etc/systemd/system/cmilter.service
+If you are using systemd, copy and paste this content into /etc/systemd/system/cmilter.service
     [Unit]
     Description=Block e-mail by country